Bamboo-rat/GraduationProject/docs/IMPLEMENTATION_SUMMARY.md

 ### Promotion Management
 - **Admin portal** has full CRUD (create, update, delete, toggle status)
+- **Customer portal** can view, validate, and apply promotions to orders
-- **Supplier portal** has read-only + apply functionality
+- **Supplier portal** has read-only access only (cannot apply or use promotions)
-- Suppliers can view and apply promotions but cannot create/edit them
+- Promotions are exclusively for customer incentives, not supplier benefits

 ### Store Updates
 - **Minor changes** (description, images, hours) → Applied immediately